thomasballinger/endless-sky-bindings/readme.md

 These modified Endless Sky C++ files are compiled with Emscripten with bindings provided by the Emscripten [embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) macros in lib.cpp.

 These distributed files include core Endless Sky game data but not images or sounds.

+## Potential Uses of this library
+These aren't possible yet, but might influence design.

+* npm-installable command line data parser which exactly mirrors game loading logic
+* live preview of derived properties when making data file changes
+* GUI ship editor that produces data files for plugin authors
+* text editor tool providing autocompletion and syntax highlighting when writing data files
+* "fly this ship around" widget that embeds the full game on a webpage with tweakable stats/outfits
+* player assistance tools displaying game information live as it is played
+* online mission editor tool
+* deep linking to game situations more specific than a savefile
+* hooks into game logic for customization of https://play-endless-web.com from JavaScript